MotohisaFukuda/CROP/README.md

 The network dictionaries are placed at [release](https://github.com/MotohisaFukuda/CROP/releases), so you can downlaod and unfreeze them (git-clone is not enough to get ones).
 To see the difference between the dictionaries, please have a look at our paper.

+The TITAN Xp GPU used in this project was denoted by NVIDIA Corporation.